 Storage Engines

-LogTide uses Reservoir, a pluggable storage abstraction that lets you choose between TimescaleDB and ClickHouse for log and span storage.
-Both engines share the same API — your application code, queries, and dashboards work identically regardless of which engine you run.
+LogTide uses Reservoir, a pluggable storage abstraction that lets you choose between TimescaleDB, ClickHouse, and MongoDB for log and span storage.
+All engines share the same API — your application code, queries, and dashboards work identically regardless of which engine you run.

 Overview